alessandro-lenzi/React-Project-Template/README.md

 A React standard template with TS, Eslint, TailwindCSS and productive configurations

-## Steps:
+## Steps

 1. Create a directory for your project, e.g. "my-project"

-`cd [my-project]` to enter the project folder.
+Run `cd [my-project]` to enter the project folder.

 2. Vite + React + SWC setup

-`npm create vite@latest .` to create the project using the latest Vite, with React + SWC support.
+Run `npm create vite@latest .` to create the project using the latest Vite, with React + SWC support.

 3. SVG component support on React

-`npm i -D vite-plugin-svgr` to add easy SVG support with svgr library and with vite configuration.
+Run `npm i -D vite-plugin-svgr` to add easy SVG support with svgr library and with vite configuration.
 Follow [vite-plugin-svgr installation steps](https://github.com/pd4d10/vite-plugin-svgr) to finish it's setup.

 4. Add alias path support: @/... for imports

-`npm i -D @types/node` to add path resolution for vite's configuration.
+Run `npm i -D @types/node` to add path resolution for vite's configuration.

 Your `vite.config.js` should be like: